slowernews/hamster-system/README.md

         Insert a comment: (comment)
         Example: Write a mail to Susy (your comment here)

-        Insert a strict date: (year-month-day=hour)
-        Insert dates as a prefix to allow chronological sorting:
+        To allow chronological sorting, dates are inserted as a prefix comment.
-        Example: (2012-11-29=9h) Doctor appointment

-        Insert a starting date: (date >>)
+        Example inserting a strict date: (year-month-day=hour)
+        (2015-11-29=9h) Doctor appointment

-        Example: (2013-03-10 >>) Waiting for client feedback after this date
+        Example inserting a starting date: (date >>) (2015-03-10 >>) Waiting for client feedback after this date

-        Insert a deadline date: (date <<)
-        Example: (2014-10-22 <<) Pay electricity bill before this date
+        Example inserting a deadline date: (date <<) (2015-10-22 <<) Pay electricity bill before this date

 ####Briefings:

 - a list of actions is called *briefing*.
-Briefings are managed in one Evernote<sup> 5</sup> notebook.
+Briefings are managed in one Evernote notebook.

 ####Cabinet:

-- to simplify and optimize your workflow, items for reference that aren’t actionable (project references and notes) are always stored here (not inside project folders) and managed in one Evernote<sup> 5</sup> major notebook.
+- to simplify and optimize your workflow, items for reference that aren’t actionable (project references and notes) are always stored here (not inside project folders) and managed in one Evernote major notebook.

 - name your notes using project folders notation: